NS-unina/SCASS/docs/README.md

 To deploy the firmware to all PLCs, it is necessary to use ABB Automation Builder.
 The project file required for this process is located in the directory *CodedPLC*.
 Additionally, a video tutorial providing guidance on the deployment process can be found in the *video* directory.

-To deploy the virtual components, use the following commands based on the required setup:
+To deploy the virtual components, use the following commands on the RaspberryPi based on the required setup:

 1. **Standard Virtual Component Deployment**:
    ```bash